kannamgcyber/KannammalG/README.md

 About me: I love to Learn new things be it small or big.
 Since my career start I have been supporting different team, multiple projects, different roles & responsibilities, My tasks or responsibilities may vary time to time however the thought of learning new things never vanished.
 I am a great Team player and influencer who influenced team for giving best out of them.
 I never said No to anything I try fail however never gave up.
 My main objective of my career is to Grow and Let my Team & Others Grow towards the Success..

-I am proud to be a part of Cloudnloud Communinity mentored & guided by Vijay Balakrishnan
+I am proud to be a part of Cloudnloud Communinity mentored & guided by Vijay Balakrishnan.
+I am now in learning phase of various technologies under his guidance and proud to be in Trusted Core Team supporting his Vision.

 About Cloudnloud & Vijay -
 - :YouTube: Vijay Balan  is helping technology and mentoring videos via my **[YouTube Channel](https://www.youtube.com/c/CloudnLoud?sub_confirmation=1)**. [![YouTube Channel Subscribers](https://img.shields.io/youtube/channel/subscribers/UCLA_wrgCYV2R2ZHgk1xTCqg?label=Subscribe%20to%20YouTube%20Channel&style=social)](https://www.youtube.com/c/CloudnLoud?sub_confirmation=1)